arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 ![Project Screenshot](images/7zip/3.PNG)<br>

 ### 4. Extracting the Downloaded Data Dump
+1. From this step onwards, we are dealing with Stack Overflow data dump published in January 2026 as a case study.
+You can follow the same procedure to download the Stack Exchange based data dump of any of the 182 Stack Exchange sites.<br>
 ![Project Screenshot](images/data-dump/download/jan.PNG)<br>
+2. Ensure that the data dump has successfully downloaded by comparing the size of the downloaded file with that mentioned on the respective size.
+Once the data dump has successfully downloaded, we need to decompress it. <br>
 ![Project Screenshot](images/data-dump/download/1.PNG)<br>
+3. Right click the folder, select 7zip --> Extract files.<br>
 ![Project Screenshot](images/data-dump/download/2.PNG)<br>
+4. Select Extract to location and press ok. <br>
 ![Project Screenshot](images/data-dump/download/3.PNG)<br>
+5. The extraction process will take some time depending on the file size.<br>
 ![Project Screenshot](images/data-dump/download/4.PNG)<br>
+6. In case of Stack Overflow January 2026 data dump the extracted folder comprised of 333GB. <br>
 ![Project Screenshot](images/data-dump/download/5.PNG)<br>
+7. The data dump will contain 8 XML files along with a license statement and a metadata file.<br>
 ![Project Screenshot](images/data-dump/download/6.PNG)<br>

 ### 5. Creating the Required Directory Structure